Brittany is a pop culture enthusiast! She loves writing about celebrities, TV shows, films, music, and more!

-It's hard to believe that it's been 6 years since the end of Scrubs!
+It's hard to believe that it's been over a decade since the end of Scrubs!
 The NBC comedy was known for its quick-witted dialogue, hilarious plot lines, heartfelt moments, celebrity cameos, and of course, its brilliant main cast.

 The show gained millions of fans over its nearly 10-year run (from 2001 to 2010), with many of us still reliving the best moments by re-watching the series or checking out fan-made videos on YouTube.

 But what happened to our favourite cast members, and what are they up to now?